icostan/huveragy/README.md

 EOF
 ```

 Then drop the following snippet in any Markdown page to display the coverage map.
-Notice the extra `<` and `>` brakets to render our little `partial` shortcode that in turns renders our `huveragy` partial template.
+Notice the extra `<` and `>` brackets to render our little `partial` shortcode that in turns renders our `huveragy` partial template.

 ```markdown
 {{< partial "huveragy/huveragy.html" >}}